-Gross vs. net income is a comparison between the amount an employer pays an employee (gross) and the amount the employee takes home after deductions (net).
-Most employees see this difference in their pay stubs each pay period through figures and calculations that help reassure them that they’re receiving full compensation for their work.
+Gross vs. net income is a comparison between the amount an employer pays an employee (gross pay) and the amount the employee takes home after deductions (net pay).
+Most employees can see this difference in their pay stubs each pay period through figures and calculations that help reassure them that they’re being fully compensated for their work.

 Calculating Income Deductions

-Once the gross income is established, the next step in calculating net income is to process all mandatory and voluntary deductions for each employee.
-These deductions include the following:
+Once gross income is established, the next step in calculating net income is processing all mandatory and voluntary deductions for each employee.
+These deductions may include, but aren't limited to:

 - Federal and state income tax withholdings

 - FICA tax withholdings (these deductions fund Social Security and Medicare)